qkost/raiders-of-the-lost-dice/Session Notes/Session 52 - Ank'harel.md

 	* Potion of heroism?
 * Rested in the Cerulean Palace
 * Utilized the Nexus Stone (icosohedron Kefra had) to teleport to the Foyer of Thinora's Demiplane
 	* The chandelier animated in the room and said: "Welcome my dear Kefra.
 Please take a seat and my assistant will be with you in a moment.
-Don't venture too far now, it can get a bit dangerous/"
+Don't venture too far now, it can get a bit dangerous."
 	* Opened the left door in the Foyer using fire spells
-	* Decided to
+	* Decided to lay in wait and ambush the assistant
+* Waited over an hour, but eventually figures entered
+	* Two spellguard
+	* Thinora herself entered
+		* Ember noticed her garb was similar to the first time they met
+		* The robe and staff Thinora had in the vision where she True Polymorphed Shimmerwing were much fancier
+	* The players attacked -- roll initiative!

 ## Prep
 ### 1. Review Characters